AY2425S1-CS2103T-F09-3/tp/docs/DeveloperGuide.md

 Prerequisites: List all Guests and Vendors using the `list` command.
 Multiple Guests and Vendors in each list.

 1. Test case: `delete_vendor 1`<br>
-   Expected: First Vendor is deleted from the Guest list.
+   Expected: First Vendor is deleted from the Vendor list.
 Details of the deleted Vendor shown in the status message.
 Timestamp in the status bar is updated.

 2. Test case: `delete_vendor 0`<br>
    Expected: No Vendor is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-3. Other incorrect delete commands to try: `delete_vendor`, `delete_vendor x`, `...` (where x is larger than the guest list size)<br>
+3. Other incorrect delete commands to try: `delete_vendor`, `delete_vendor x`, `...` (where x is larger than the Guest list size)<br>
    Expected: Similar to previous.

 ### Finding Guest(s)/Vendor(s)